ocombe/ocLazyLoad/README.md

 </script>
 ```

-There is two ways to define config options for the load function.
+There are two ways to define config options for the load function.
 You can use a second optional parameter that will define configs for all the modules that you will load, or you can define optional parameters to each module.
-For example, those are equivalents:
+For example, these are equivalent:
 ```js
 $ocLazyLoad.load([{
 	name: 'TestModule',